openproblems-bio/website/content/home/about.md

 Our goal is to provide an open source, community driven, extensible platform for continuously updated benchmarking of formalized tasks in single-cell analysis.
 For example, we're interested in ranking dimensionality reduction methods based on their ability to preserve global distances and comparing data denoising methods based on their ability to recover simulated mRNA undercounting.

 Open Problems is hosted on GitHub.
 Benchmarks are evaluated using AWS thanks to generous support from the [Chan Zuckerberg Initiative](https://chanzuckerberg.com/science/).
-Up-to-date leaderboards are hosted on our [Results](/results) page.
+Leaderboards are hosted on our [Results](/results) page.
 All code, methods, and leadership is driven by broad input from the scientific community.

 # Join us!